AdMod V01.12.00cpp Joe Richards (joe@joeware.net) February 2010

 An expansion string is simply a string that has 'operations' embedded in it that

-be intermixed in the string with other operations or plain text.
+and can be intermixed in the string with other operations or plain text.
 The start of

 operation marker is '{{' and the end of operation marker is '}}'.
 Within the